csci-185/spring2024/pages/_activities/quiz01.md

 When you're done with Parts 1-4, double-check that you're done:

 #### A. HTML structure
-All 4 of the HTML pages you just edited should have the  semantic structure (pictured below)
+All 4 of the HTML pages you just edited should have a structure and layout similar to the one pictured below (except the hyperlink around the img tag in the header is extra credit):
 <img class="preview" src="/spring2024/assets/images/quizzes/quiz01/ss05.png" />

 #### B. Links all work